Index Advisor: Getting Started

 Every index causes additional write overhead when its table is written to, and sometimes indexes are created but never used, or cease to be used.
 This can happen either because a better index is available, the current index cannot be used even though it looked applicable, or the query workload changed.

-The unused index check detects indexes that haven't been used in the last 2 weeks, as determined by Postgres statistics, and notes these indexes as potentially being candidates for removal.
+The unused index check detects indexes that haven't been used recently (last 35 days by default), as determined by Postgres statistics, and notes these indexes as potentially being candidates for removal.

 The impact of an unused index insight is measured by reduced Index Write Overhead.